himadric/xedge-cli/README.md

 npm -i -g @himadric/xedge-cli

 ## Usage
-To see command help you can always run the command
+To see command help you can always run the command with --help option.

-command --help

 ### Setup
 To set up your local with Sitecore Experience Edge URLs, run the below command.
 This needs to run only once unless your Experience Edge environment is modified.